F-1 to Green Card: How to Change Your Status From an F-1 Student Visa

 This may enable you to self-petition for an EB-1 visa, which is for individuals who have developed extraordinary abilities in science, art, education, business, and athletics, and set yourself on a path to becoming a lawful permanent resident.

-• Noteworthy, original scholarly writing or research, or other significant contributions, in the arts, business, science, or in athletics
+- Noteworthy, original scholarly writing or research, or other significant contributions, in the arts, business, science, or athletics

-• Your being invited as an expert panelist, or individual, to critique others’ work
+- You’re being invited as an expert panelist or individual to critique others’ work

-• Publication of your articles in journals, trade publications, or in the media
+- Publication of your articles in journals, trade publications, or the media

 Receiving the Sponsorship of Your Employer